 - With the remaining pastry, I just roll it back up and make some type of chicken bread (not as puffy, but waste-free!).

 - Cheese!!
 Not traditional, but why not?

 - Spices & Herbs.
-I tried adding garlic powder and other spices but preferred the clean, creamy flavors of the filling.
+I tried adding garlic powder and other spices but preferred the clean, creamy flavors of the filling for this Poultry-Stuffed Puff Pastry.
 You could experiment and add white pepper, paprika, chaat masala, red pepper flakes, or other spices and herbs of choice.